portabletext/editor/apps/docs/src/content/docs/guides/custom-rendering.md

   order: 1
 ---

-Expand on readme info:
+The Portable Text Editor gives you control of how it renders each schema type element.
+You need to explicitly tell it what.
+These choices have no impact on the Portable Text output—they only affect how the editor itself renders content.

+The following props can be passed to the `PortableTextEditable` component:

+- `renderAnnotation`: For annotations (e.g., hyperlinks).
+- `renderBlock`: For block objects (e.g., images, embeds).
+- `renderChild`: For inline objects (e.g., custom emoji, stock symbols).
+- `renderDecorator`: For decorators (e.g., strong, italic, emphasis text).
+- `renderStyle`: For core text block types (e.g., normal, h1, h2, h3, blockquote)

 All the different render functions passed to `PortableTextEditable` can be defined as stand-alone React components.

+Most follow the same pattern of reading `props` and conditionally rendering elements based on schema data.

-Most of these are fairly straightforward to render because everything you need is provided via `props`.
-However, lists are a little special.
-Since Portable Text has no concept of block nesting, the easiest way get something looking like lists is with pure CSS.
-Head over to [/examples/basic/src/editor.css](/examples/basic/src/editor.css) for a full example.
+Lists are a bit unique.
+Portable Text has no concept of block nesting, so the solution is to use pure CSS to style them.
+We suggest [including this example CSS](https://github.com/portabletext/editor/blob/main/examples/basic/src/editor.css) or similar to manage list rendering.

+Here are basic implementations of some core types:

 ```tsx
 const renderDecorator: RenderDecoratorFunction = (props) => {